Uuencoding: Forks (file, resource)

 Unix traditionally has a single fork where file data is stored.
 However, some file systems support multiple forks associated with a single file.
-For example, classic Mac OS HFS supported a data fork and a resource fork.
+For example, classic Mac OS Hierarchical File System (HFS) supported a data fork and a resource fork.
 Mac OS HFS+ supports multiple forks, as does Microsoft Windows NTFS alternate data streams.
 Most uucoding tools will only handle data from the primary data fork, which can result in a loss of information when encoding/decoding (for example, Windows NTFS file comments are kept in a different fork).
 Some tools (like the classic Mac OS application UUTool) solved the problem by concatenating the different forks into one file and differentiating them by file name.

 Relation to xxencode, Base64, and Ascii85

 Despite its limited range of characters, uuencoded data is sometimes corrupted on passage through certain computers using non-ASCII character sets such as EBCDIC.
 One attempt to solve the problem was the xxencode format, which used only alphanumeric characters and the plus and minus symbols.
 More common today is the Base64 format, which is based on the same concept of alphanumeric-only as opposed to ASCII 32–95.
 All three formats use 6 bits (64 different characters) to represent their input data.

-Base64 can also be generated by the uuencode program and is similar in format, with the exception of the actual character translation:
+Base64 can also be generated by the uuencode program and is similar in format, except for the actual character translation: